MuhammadMouostafa/object-oriented-programming/11-polymorphism.md

 a->speak(); // Output: Animal speaks
 ```

-This is because the function call is resolved at compile-time based on the type of pointer (`Animal*`).
+The function call is resolved at compile-time based on the type of pointer (Animal*) because speak() is not marked as virtual, resulting in static dispatch.

-### Solving It with Virtual Functions
+### ✅ Solution Using Virtual Functions

 By marking the base class method as `virtual`, we tell the compiler to enable dynamic dispatch.